JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 ax2.text(-1000,600, 'rmse: {}'.format(meanl2norm), size = 24, horizontalalignment='left', verticalalignment='center')
 ```

-The rest of the plot uses standard matplotlib code, and then the shared colorbar is created.
+The rest of the plot uses standard matplotlib code, including the creation of the (shared) colorbar.

 ```python
 # axis 2 atributes